heoelri/adopac/labs/lab1/lab1.md

 ![Create a new variable](img/lab1_create_new_variable.png)

-You can here also specify a few more things, but for now we leave everything as it is.
+Here you can also specify a few more things, but for now we leave everything as it is.

 * Click on "OK" to save our new variable
 * Click on "Save" to save the modified pipeline variables